chamelaeon/Dicebot/README.md

 - **Idle Channels**: If the bot detects a channel limit on the server, it keeps track of how many channels it is in.
 If it is asked to join a new channel and it is at its channel limit, it will attempt to leave idle channels.
 Idle channels are defined as channels in which the bot has not responded to a dice roll or other command within one hour.
 The bot keeps track of how long the channels have been idle, and will always leave the most idle channel first - so if it is in two idle channels, and channel #A has been idle for 1 hour, and channel #B has been idle for two hours, it will leave channel #B.

 ###Options
-The basic behavior and personality of the bot is controlled via "personality files" - configuration files that contain options and triggers for behavior, as well as most if not all of the bot's actual visible output to the IRC server.
-The default personality file is "dicesuke.properties", which provides a surly personality to the bot.
-An additional personality file ("chibiVernon.properties") is included for your convenience, which provides a more cheery (if unhinged) experience.
+The basic behavior of the bot is controlled via a configuration file - this file contains options and triggers for behavior.
+The default configuration file is "config.properties".

 Here are the basic options available.
 If a default is listed, then that default is used if the option is missing or can't be parsed.